Skip to Main Content

 The Department of Physics and Astronomy is conducting cutting-edge research in nanoscience, quantum optics, and string theory.
 Undergraduate and graduate students are involved in research that is supported by grants from the National Science Foundation, the U.S. Department of Energy, and the U.S. Department of Defense.

 The Department of Anthropology houses research laboratories in anthropological genetics, archaeology, osteology, and paleoanthropology, a secured forensic evidence facility, and a teaching laboratory.
 The department has developed an extensive human and primate osteologic and fossil cast collection that is used for classroom laboratory exercises and independent student research.
-The osteology and paleontology laboratories are equipped with traditional osteological measurement tools along with a 3D laser surface scanner, a 3D digitizer, a 3D printer, and computer workstations for 3D morphometric analysis and visualization.
+The osteology and paleontology laboratories are equipped with traditional osteological measurement tools along with 3D laser surface scanners, 3D digitizers, a 3D printing lab, computer workstations for 3D morphometric analysis and visualization, high-resolution light microscopes, and specialist equipment for fine-grade osteological sectioning and slide preparation.
 The archaeobotany laboratory is equipped with Leica microscopes, slide preparation, and a comparative library of fixed pollen samples for the analysis of archaeological pollen samples.
 The anthropological genetics laboratory is equipped with molecular biology instrumentation for DNA extraction, genotyping, sequencing library preparation, and computational analysis.

 All these departments and researchers have easy access to the academic computing facilities at the College as well as the mainframe computer at the City University Computer Center.